duongtung99/Udacity_Serverless_CapstoneProject/README.md

 # Capstone Serverless Project

-This repo is for a simple **Meal Planner** application using AWS Lambda and Serverless framework.
+This repo is for a simple **Animal Manager** application using AWS Lambda and Serverless framework.

 # Functionality of the application

-This application will allow creating/removing/updating/fetching MEAL items.
-Each MEAL item can optionally have an attachment image.
-Each user only has access to the MEAL items that he/she has created.
+This application will allow creating/removing/updating/fetching animal items.
+Each animal item can optionally have an attachment image.
+Each user only has access to the animal items that he/she has created.

-# MEAL items
+# Animal items

-The application stores MEAL items, where each MEAL item contains the following fields:
+The application stores Animal items, where each Animal item contains the following fields:

-* `mealId` (string) - a unique id for a MEAL item
+* `animalId` (string) - a unique id for a Animal item
 * `createdAt` (string) - date and time when an item was created
-* `name` (string) - name of a MEAL item (e.g. "Salad wrap")
+* `name` (string) - name of a Animal item (e.g. "Salad wrap")
-* `dayOfWeek` (string) - day of the week on which the MEAL is to be eaten (default: the day of item creation)
+* `typeofAnimal` (string) - day of the week on which the Animal is to be eaten (default: the day of item creation)
-* `eaten` (boolean) - true if MEAL item has been eaten, false otherwise
+* `statusAnimal` (boolean) - true if Animal item has been eaten, false otherwise
-* `attachmentUrl` (string) (optional) - a URL pointing to an image attached to a MEAL item
+* `attachmentUrl` (string) (optional) - a URL pointing to an image attached to a Animal item
-* `userId` (string) - id of a user who created a MEAL item.
+* `userId` (string) - id of a user who created a Animal item.

 # Functions implemented